Apply for the 2019 We Can Grant

 “If you feel your organizations helps provide access, in all its forms, to the outdoors, then this grant was made for you!”
 Folk says.

-For the inaugural award, Outdoor Research chose two local organization that both personify the types of organizations we’re hoping to award the grant to in 2018.
+For the inaugural award, Outdoor Research chose two local organization that both personify the types of organizations we’re hoping to award the grant to in the future.
 They were able to take specific action with our funding that they wouldn’t have been able to take otherwise—and turn those actions into some cool results.
+And here's more info about 2018 grant winner, The WRENCH.

 Julie Gardner and Marc Bourguignon, who, through their work with Vertical Generation, used the funds to bridge the gap between indoor and outdoor climbing for multi-cultural youth in the Denver and Seattle areas.